Optimal environment localization: Conclusion

 In this work we have considered the problem of channel-position finding with a passive signature, where the aim is to localize a target channel in a sequence of background channels with the same transmissivity/gain but a different induced noise.
 The problem can therefore be seen as a problem of environment localization.
 We have considered this model in the setting of bosonic systems, considering such a localization with phase-insensitive Gaussian channels, such as thermal-loss channels (with the same transmissivity but different thermal noise), noisy quantum amplifiers (with the same gain but different thermal noise), and additive noise channels (with different added noise).

 Using channel simulation and protocol stretching, we have determined upper and lower bounds for the optimal error probability for environment localization.
 These bounds hold for the most general, adaptive, multi-ary quantum discrimination protocols.
-By comparison with a classical benchmark, associated with the optimal performance achievable by coherent states, we have determined the mathematical conditions to have a quantum advantage.
-In particular, if these conditions on the noise parameters are satisfied, then it is guaranteed that quantum advantage is achieved after a certain number of probes/uses.
+By comparison with a classical benchmark, associated with the optimal performance achievable by coherent states, we have determined the mathematical conditions to prove a quantum advantage.
+If these conditions on the noise parameters are satisfied, then it is guaranteed that quantum advantage is achieved after a certain number of probes/uses.

 Furthermore we have also designed an explicit protocol using TMSV states and a receiver based on photon counting and the maximum-likelihood estimation that allows us to beat the classical benchmark, in some cases after a smaller number of probes than the general quantum bound.
-In conclusion, we have applied our study to some examples that are connected with thermal imaging, eavesdropper and additive-noise localization in different communication lines or among a sequence of frequencies.
+Finally, we applied our study to some examples that are connected with thermal imaging and eavesdropper and additive-noise localization in different communication lines or among a sequence of frequencies.
 In conditions of low loss, we showed quantum advantage in various cases.

-\textbf{Acknowledgments.}~This work has been sponsored by the European Union via ``Quantum readout techniques and technologies'' (QUARTET, Grant agreement No 862644) and via Continuous Variable Quantum Communications” (CiViQ, Grant agreement No 820466), and by the EPSRC via the Quantum Communications Hub (Grants No. EP/M013472/1 and No. EP/T001011/1).
+\textbf{Acknowledgments.}~This work was funded by the European Union via ``Quantum readout techniques and technologies'' (QUARTET, Grant agreement No 862644) and via Continuous Variable Quantum Communications” (CiViQ, Grant agreement No 820466), and by the EPSRC via the Quantum Communications Hub (Grants No. EP/M013472/1 and No. EP/T001011/1).
 Q.Z. acknowledges support from the Office of Naval Research under Grant Number N00014-19-1-2189 and the University of Arizona.